 Janet is responsible for providing membership reports, maintaining social media, and serving as the first point of contact for chapter customer service.
 In partnership with the National Director, Janet provides the organization with insight and support for the Wild Ones brand, technology, training, and marketing initiatives.
 Janet holds a bachelor’s degree from University of Wisconsin – Oshkosh in fine arts, including visual communications design and strategic messaging.

-Kristen is our Office Specialist.
+Jessica is our Office Specialist.
 She keeps the membership database updated, answers questions from and communicates with members and the public, and is responsible for our bookkeeping and reconciliation processes.
-Kristen has a strong background in accounting, customer service, and office administration.

 TN, thru 2022, Finance, MBA, biology degree